lh1436/PUI2016_lh1436/HW1_lh1436/README.md

 The teaching assistants also helped troubleshoot some initial issues I was having with pushing my HW1_lh1436 directory to github, but this too was resolved.

 Finally, for the extra credit, I worked with Laura Gladson.
-I completed through ln 30 on my own.
+I completed through section 1 on my own.
 Laura Gladson worked with the TA to complete section 2, and explained to me the logic behind this code.
+She also helped guide me through the first plot.
+I completed the challenge section.